 The Raithatha decision would have had wide implications for many people after April 2015.
 Over 55s could lose their whole pension, not just the lump sum and 3 years extra payments.
 This could also have affected people with final salary pensions as after Pension Reform they can transfer those to a defined contribution scheme and access them when 55.

 Nearly two years after the original Horton judgment, we have the answer.
 The Appeal Court has rejected the Trustee’s appeal, upholding the Horton judgment that only pensions already in payment can be taken into account when setting an IPA.
 Lady Justice Gloster commented:

 I cannot accept the reasoning of Mr Bernard Livesey QC…in Raithatha.
 It seems to me that he failed to appreciate the effect of the fundamental changes brought about by section 11 of the WRPA with regards to the protection of rights under private pension plans in bankruptcy or the alignment of such protection to that which had previously been afforded to rights under occupational pension schemes.

 If Horton had been overturned, a creditor could make someone with a significant pension policy but no other assets bankrupt and hope to get some money from it.
 That will not now happen.
-Debt advisers (and also probably pensions advisers!) will be relieved.
+Debt advisers and probably pensions advisers will be relieved!